mattsahr/kaboom/README.md

 <h3 id="directory-structure">DIRECTORY STRUCTURE</h3>

-Photo gallery libraries tend to get ambitious -- they want to be the place that a user organizes all of their photos.
-For instance [Photoiew](https://photoview.github.io/) looks pretty cool for that purpose.

-The "Kaboom" library has a much smaller scope - to organize specific photos for web presentation, based on directories.
-It does this with two directories, "gallery-static" and "gallery-active".
-These directories are not included in the git repo, but you can generate and populate them with this command, run from the root of your "kaboom" project directory.
+The "Kaboom" library has a small scope - to organize albums for web presentation, based on directories.
+All albums are built inside a "gallery" directory.
+The "gallery" directory is not included in the git repo, but you can generate it and populate a demo album with this command, run from the root of your "kaboom" project directory.

 ```cli
 $~/kaboom> kaboom init